scistream/scistream-proto/docs/scistream/README.md

 # What is Scistream?

-SciStream system in which participating scientific facilities (typically in independent administrative domains) make their resources available through programmatic interfaces to enable wide-area streaming analysis.
+SciStream system in which participating scientific facilities (typically in independent administrative domains) make their computing resources available through programmatic interfaces to enable wide-area streaming analysis.
 The SciStream architecture relies on gateway nodes (GNs) and control protocols to create on-demand proxies between an instrument’s LAN and the WAN as shown in Figure 1a.

 ![figure 1a](../figures/figure1a.png "Figure 1a")

 SciStream’s use of proxies at the transport layer ensures that the architecture is agnostic of streaming application libraries and implementations.

+### Motivation

+Many modern scientific workflows require real-time data analysis, reduction, feature detection, and experiment steering.
+However, achieving efficient and secure data streaming in practice is challenging due to the lack of direct external network connectivity for scientific instruments and the authentication and security requirements of high-performance computing (HPC) centers.

+## How SciStream Works

+1. The user authenticates with the participating facilities and requests a streaming job through the SciStream User Client (S2UC).
+2. The SciStream Control Servers (S2CS) at the producer and consumer facilities negotiate the connection details and allocate the necessary resources.
+3. The SciStream Data Servers (S2DS) establish authenticated and transparent connections between the data producer and consumer.
+4. The data producer streams data to the consumer through the SciStream infrastructure, enabling real-time analysis and visualization.

 ### Software components